In Sales + Marketing we often hear “The Fortune’s in the Follow Up“.

 Something to categorize them correctly.
 To manage them accordingly.

 When I was working inbound sales leads and doing cold outbound, I would always categorize my leads.
-I was a one-woman sales team.
-This was crucial.

-I wanted to be talking with buyers today.
+You want to be talking with buyers.

 To help them.

-To do my job well.
+To do your job well.

 Easy ways to Effectively Categorize Your Leads